deic-dk/user_group_admin/README.md

 The information in the tables is integrated with the ownCloud sharing mechanism by means of calls to `OC_Group::useBackend()` and `OCP\Util::connectHook()`.

-Our extensions introduce a special owner, 'hidden_group_owner', whose groups are hidden from the ownCloud sharing mechamisn, i.e. members can only be added programatically, not from the ownCloud files web interface or the web interface of this app.
+Our extensions introduce groups hidden from the ownCloud sharing mechamisn, members of which can only be added programatically, not from the ownCloud files web interface or the web interface of this app.
 These groups also do not appear in the drop-downs when sharing files or directories in the files web interface.

 We have extended the app user_saml to use such hidden groups with the name of the home institution of users when autocreating them, thus preventing that